Want to join a growing TV industry? Then this is the course for you.

 Our students have recently presented and produced live-record multi-camera programmes, with guests including I’m a Celebrity Get Me Out of Here winner, Harry Redknapp, and produced shows including the General Election Debates, as well as undertaking live broadcast of many music festivals and a wide variety of sports coverage.

-The course has a very strong sense of community.
-Our highly successful alumni are regularly able to invite current students to work on very high profile shows such as X Factor and Britain's Got Talent.
-We also organise regular trips to recordings of shows with backstage access to directors and other members of the production team for example BBC One’s The Living and The Dead.
+The course has a strong sense of community.
+Our highly successful alumni are regularly able to invite current students to work on very high profile shows such as X Factor, The Voice, Doctor Who and One Born Every Minute.
+We also organise regular trips to recordings of shows with backstage access to directors and production teams – we recently made a visit to BBC’s This Country.

 See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.

 - Production roles on high-end TV dramas